alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Future Bounties

 Dragon’s vision is for everyday traders to discover alpha as data sourced by open intelligence.
-If you have an idea for a token analysis that can contribute, please consider proposing it to the community in the discussion [here](https://github.com/orgs/alpha-dragon-org/discussions).
+If you have an idea for a token analysis to contribute, please consider proposing it to the community in the discussion [here](https://github.com/orgs/alpha-dragon-org/discussions).

 If it receives significant support, we'll create a bounty to develop it!